 If you’re going to have a lip procedure, it’s important to know what the composition is.
 After all, you don’t want something in your body that’s going to be harmful.
-Since 2005, the Victorian Cosmetic Institute has specialised in providing lip procedures that balance out and contour your lips to your desired lip shape – all with minimal pain and bruising.
+Since 2005, the Victorian Cosmetic Institute has focused on providing lip procedures that balance out and contour your lips to your desired lip shape – all with minimal pain and bruising.
 We only use temporary fillers in your lips that are made from hyaluronic acid.
 This natural, sugar based substance helps to absorb water and replaces volume in areas where volume has been lost.
 It can also be used in areas where you’ve been naturally deficient in volume.

 What will your lips look like after lip injections?

 If you’ve seen the ‘after photos’ of Hollywood celebrities who have had their lips done, you’ve seen the good, bad and very strange lip results.
-Which is why the Victorian Cosmetic Institute’s highly trained cosmetic specialists take the time to discuss what you would like to achieve.
+Which is why the Victorian Cosmetic Institute’s highly trained cosmetic doctors and nurses take the time to discuss what you would like to achieve.
 We take great care to ensure that your lips will be aesthetically pleasing and that they fit your face appropriately.
 Using the latest lip injecting techniques we can help you maintain a fresh, youthful look that is authentically you.